View our MAFLT Newletters

 Experiential Modules are 5-credit projects that students develop near the end of the MAFLT program.
 They are designed and carried out under the personal supervision of a faculty member.

-The following projects have been completed in the last year and a half.
+The handouts below can be downloaded.
 Where available, links will take you to presentations, syllabi, classroom activities, and other materials created by these MAFLT students.
 Many students post their EM outcomes as part of their Final Portfolios.

 In Teaching with Tech, you will read the words and stories of educators adapting to and working with technology in ways that make their classrooms, whether virtual or traditional, better places for all stakeholders.
 As a professor in the Masters of Art Foreign Language Teaching Program (MAFLT), Dr. Dustin De Felice had the distinct pleasure of working with a small group of dedicated professionals who were interested in discussing, experimenting with and critiquing technology use in their classroom as well as in classrooms-at-large.
 The final result of this time spent together is contained in a freely available etext downloadable to most tablets, handheld devices and/or traditional desk/laptops.
 The overall volumes are organized into four sections beginning with persuasive essays on specific topics within technology and classroom use and ending with reviews of technology oriented resources/article.

-In order to help us understand the myriad of concepts, scholars, terms & theories, the MAFLT students built a functional timeline during their time with the course, FLT 860: Second/Foreign Language Acquisition.
+In order to help us understand the myriad of concepts, scholars, terms & theories, the MAFLT students built a number of functional timelines during their time with the courses, FLT 807 Methods in Foreign Language Teaching and FLT 860: Second/Foreign Language Acquisition.
 Using a Google spreadsheet, a timeline tool and the World Wide Web, the students developed these timelines into a resource easily shared and explore.
-Both of these timelines were organized by the graduate students at Michigan State University.
+All of these timelines were developed and organized by the graduate students at Michigan State University in the MAFLT program.